Progressive Candidates in Colorado

 “We endorsed him based on his professionalism, his dedication to law enforcement, his openness, plus his willingness and ability to work with individual officers,” said Michael Violette, Executive Director of the Fraternal Order of Police Colorado State Lodge.
 “Our membership, particularly in Boulder County, is very cognizant of the positive changes that took place when Stan took office as the Boulder County District Attorney.”

-Stan Garnett has been endorsed by Democracy for America.
+Stan Garnett has also been endorsed by Democracy for America.
 Here is his statement to Democracy for America:

 I currently serves as the District Attorney for Colorado’s 20th Judicial District, representing the citizens of Boulder County.
 Elected in 2008, I am a strong advocate for Public Safety.
 My priorities are prosecuting violent or sexual crimes, serious drug dealing, business and economic crime and cases involving public corruption.
 However, lower priority cases are not forced through the system but instead are handled with a focus on helping people restore their lives and get back on their feet.